semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ## queue {#queue}

-The optional `queue` property enables you to assign pipelines to custom execution queues, and/or to configure the way the pipelines are processed when queuing happens.
+The optional `queue` property enables you to assign pipelines to custom execution queues or to configure the way the pipelines are processed when queuing happens.

-There are two ways you can define `queue` behavior:
+There are two queueing strategies:

-- **Direct**: using `direct queue configuration` applies to ll pipelines initiated from the current pipeline YAML file
+- **Direct assignment**: assigns all pipelines from the current pipeline file to a shared queue
-- **Conditional**: using `conditional queue configurations` which allows you to define an array of queue definitions, and conditions under which those definitions should be applied
+- **Conditional assignment**: defines assignment rules based on conditions

-All the sub-properties and their potential values for both approaches are listed below and you can find more examples and use cases for different queue configurations on the [Pipeline Queues](../using-semaphore/pipelines#queues).
+See [Pipeline Queues](../using-semaphore/pipelines#queues) for more information.

-### direct {#direct-in-queue}
+### Direct assignment {#direct-in-queue}

 This option allows you to can use the `name`, `scope`, and `processing` properties as direct sub-properties of the `queue` property.